awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

 |  Hosts  |   HostHrs   |
 |  Data  |   MB, GB, TB   |
 |  Bandwidth  |   Mbps, Gbps   |
 +  **FCP Dimension Name**: The name used when sending metering records by calling MeterUsage API\.
 It is visible in billing reports, but because it is not external\-facing, the name does not need to be user friendly\.
-The name can be no more than 15 characters and can only include alphanumeric and underscore characters\. **After you set the name, you will not be able to change it\.
-Changing the name requires a new AMI\.**
+The name can be no more than 15 characters and can only include alphanumeric and underscore characters\.
+After you set the name, you cannot change it\.
+Changing the name requires a new AMI\.
 +  **FCP Dimension Description**: The customer\-facing statement that describes the dimension for the product\.
-The description \(for example, Administrators per hour, Per Mbps bandwidth provisioned\) can be no more than 70 characters and should be user\-friendly\. **After the product is published, you will not be able to change this description**\.
+The description \(for example, Administrators per hour, Per Mbps bandwidth provisioned\) can be no more than 70 characters and should be user\-friendly\.
+After the product is published, you cannot change this description\.
 +  **FCP Rate**: The software charge per unit for this product\.
 This field supports 3 decimal places\.

  **Notes: **